 European sportswear was massive during the 80s, with adidas Originals product occupying the terraces.
 Fan styles were fitted, with tighter cut sleeves on t-shirts, short-shorts and suede trainers from the likes of PUMA, adidas Originals and Reebok.

 FIFA’s fifteenth installment was held across nine American cities.
-‘Soccer’ fever hit The States in a big way, with average crowds of 69,000 breaking all previous attendance records.
-Marking a golden age in mid-90s football, USA ’94 is fondly remembered for Maradona’s last appearance for Argentina, Diana Ross’ less than supreme penalty, Carlos Valderrama’s tremendous hair and Republic of Ireland manager Jack Charlton’s numerous touch line spats in that iconic headwear.
+‘Soccer’ fever hit the States in a big way, with average crowds of 69,000 breaking all previous attendance records.
+Marking a golden age in mid-90s football, USA ’94 is fondly remembered for Maradona’s last appearance for Argentina, Diana Ross’ incredibly shocking penalty, Carlos Valderrama’s tremendous hair and Republic of Ireland manager Jack Charlton’s numerous touchline spats in that iconic headwear.

 Fan style at the tournament was typical of the time: oversized and baggy, with strong logos on subtle white apparel, contrasted with vibrant patterns.
 Baggy white caps were seen on fans and managers alike, while popular tennis, basketball and running silhouettes from brands such as Nike, Diadora and adidas Originals were prominent in the stands.